Western Ecological Services, Inc.

 Mr. Smith is also skilled in conducting field wildlife studies.

-Mr. Smith has considerable botanical experience at the Ash Meadows National Widlife Refuge, in the Amargosa Valley approximately 90 miles northwest of Las Vegas:
+Mr. Smith has botanical experience at the Ash Meadows National Widlife Refuge.
+The link below shows some of his work:

 Viola frank-smithii